horizon-sim/aiffel_project/EX01/README.md

 w,b
 ```
-"It would be easier to read if we explain the size when we initialize W"
+"It would be easier to read if we explain the size when we initialize W?"
 ```python
 losses = []